 --Charles McNulty, Los Angeles Times

-Falling Out is commissioned by BAM and is made possible with funding by the New England Foundation for the Arts’ National Theater Project, with lead funding from the Andrew W. Mellon Foundation.
+[note to designer: this paragraph of contractually required funder credits can be very small and placed wherever it suits the design]Falling Out is commissioned by BAM and is made possible with funding by the New England Foundation for the Arts’ National Theater Project, with lead funding from the Andrew W. Mellon Foundation.
 Falling Out is supported by the Japan Foundation through the Performing Arts JAPAN program; the Asian Cultural Council; the Jim Henson Foundation; and New Music USA.
 Falling Out was developed as part of Lower Manhattan Cultural Council's Process Space program.
+Made possible with the generous assistance of New York Live Arts

 PHANTOM LIMB COMPANY (PLC): Led by visual artist/designer Jessica Grindstaff and puppet-maker/composer Erik Norse Sanko, Phantom Limb defies categorization, harnessing theatrical elements (puppets, scenic design, movement and music) and deep research practices to create theatrical and emotional calls to agency around climate crisis.
-PLC is known for its work with marionette-puppetry and focus on collaborative, multi-media theatrical production and design.
-Founded in 2007 and based in New York City, PLC has been lauded for its unconventional approach to this venerable format and has produced The Fortune Teller, Dear Mme., The Devil You Know with Ping Chong, Lemony Snicket’s The Composer Is Dead with Berkeley Repertory Theatre, 69 ˚S. with The Kronos Quartet, and Peer Gynt with Republique Theatre, Copenhagen, Denmark.
-Phantom Limb been commissioned by BAM and has received grants and awards from the Jim Henson Foundation, NEFA, the Jerome Foundation, the Lower Manhattan Cultural Council, the National Science Foundation, New York State Composer’s Grant, MAP Fund, New Music USA and others.
+PLC has been lauded for its unconventional approach to puppetry and has produced The Fortune Teller, Dear Mme., The Devil You Know with Ping Chong, Lemony Snicket’s The Composer Is Dead with Berkeley Repertory Theatre, 69 ˚S. with The Kronos Quartet, Memory Rings and Peer Gynt with Republique Theatre, Copenhagen, Denmark.

 www.phantomlimbcompany.com